AshParker19/42_minishell/docs/documentation.md

 #### Removal Of Whitespaces Of Expanded Variable Values

 If there are whitespaces in the expanded Variable they will be marked as `NO_SPACE` characters.
 Therefore the tokenizer will make multiple tokens out of it.
-Quote Protection of whitespaces is not supported inside a variable. (like in [:link: bash][url-bash]).
+Quote Protection of whitespaces is not supported inside a variable. (like in [:link:bash][url-bash]).

 <details>
   <summary>✏️ Examples</summary>